You Can Help!

 If you have one or more of the above, here’s the best way to scan and submit them:

 1) Check that your scanner is capable of scanning depth – for example, Canon scanners that employ their LIDE technology (LED Indirect Exposure) are NOT capable of scanning expansion cards – the circuit board will most likely be blurred, while chips that sit up against the scanner’s glass will be in focus.
 Most older flatbed scanners ARE capable of scanning some depth of objects.
 If you’re not sure, do a test with a card, and if any area of it is blurry or too dark, don’t persist with it.
-If you’re unsure, submit it anyway but let me know of your uncertainty.
+If you’re still unsure, submit it anyway but let me know of your uncertainty.

 2) Set your scanner software settings to default/factory reset.